How Scootable plans scooter-legal routes

 - Orange — 36 to 49 mph.
 Here the two states split.
 New Jersey bars a low-speed motorcycle from any road posted above 35, so orange in NJ is technically off-limits for a 50cc.
 Pennsylvania has no speed cap for it, so orange in PA is legal, just fast.
 Either way it’s a road to think twice about.

 The law, in one breath.
 A 50cc scooter is a “low-speed motorcycle.”
 New Jersey keeps it off roads posted above 35 mph.
 Pennsylvania sets no speed limit for it and only bars limited-access highways.
 That single difference is why the same orange road can be illegal on the Jersey side of the river and legal on the Pennsylvania side.
+For the full rules — license, insurance, helmet, and where each class can ride — see whether a 50cc scooter is street legal in NJ and the NJ-vs-PA comparison.

 Where the data comes from